flaviostutz/common-targets/README.md

   - depends on all tools and dependencies to be installed already (normally via "install")

 - "package"
-  - creates a package of the software (without proper versioning or change log cautions)
+  - creates a package of the software based on compiled files and other resources, not necessarily a "release package"
-  - useful to verify if the packaging process is working during development phases
+  - useful to verify if the packaging process is working during development phases, but also produces final versioned packages
-  - normally part of the "build" target workflow
+  - normally part of the "build" and "release" target workflow
-  - depends on software to be compiled already (normally via "compile")
+  - use env var VERSION to define explicitelly the version of the package being produced

 - "release"
-  - create packages prepared to be published to different package registries or cloud resource providers
+  - creates packages prepared to be published to different package registries or cloud resource providers
-  - define next version of the software, prepare release notes, change logs or tag resources
+  - define version of the software, autogenerate documentation, prepare release notes, change logs and/or tag resources
-  - normally uses git tags and semantic versioning to define automatically the next version of the software
+  - normally uses git tags and semantic versioning to define automatically the next version of the software (e.g.: npm lib monotag)
-  - depends on software to be compiled already (normally via "compile")
+  - usually invokes the "package" task to produce the final package

 - "lint"
   - performs code style checks, code/dependency security checks, project structure checks etc